makaele27/rms/README.md

-# 🍽️ Restaurant Table Manager
+# 🍽️ Reservation Management System

 A fully front-end restaurant operations platform built with HTML, CSS, and vanilla JavaScript.
 No server, no build tools, no dependencies — open `index.html` in any modern browser and you're running.